 – To accompany a current owner’s vehicle for personal use

-The cost of a Heritage Certificate is £50.00 plus VAT.
+The cost of a Heritage Certificate is £60.00 plus VAT and postage.
 All income generated from these and other archive services are put towards the work of Jaguar Daimler Heritage Trust in its role of preserving the heritage of Jaguar and its predecessor companies for the future.